evoldoers/biomake/README.md

     '%.bar' <-- '%.foo',
         'foo2bar $< > $@'.

-Unlike makefiles, whitespace is irrelevant.
+Unlike makefiles, whitespace is irrelevant (except inside the quote-delimited shell and filesystem expressions).
 However, you do need the quotes, and remember the closing ".", as this is Prolog syntax.